8/7/2019

 speaker

-Ben Schwinburn
+Ben Schwinburne

 Thank you.
 Hello.
-Lachlan I wanted to come back to the comment you made around digital advertising at $500 million growing healthfully.
-Can you give us a little more color on what is that business, how much of it may be video versus display, how sustainable you see that growth rate being especially as you head into what will be an elevated political year next year because obviously that helps sort of insulate the overall ad business to grow across the company and I just wanted to ask if you had any update for us on the process in evaluating the buyback plans and as you know that's a big focus for investors particularly on the back of some of the acquisitions you've announced.
+Lachlan, I wanted to come back to the comment you made around digital advertising at $500 million growing healthfully.
+Can you give us a little more color on what is that business, how much of it may be video versus display, how sustainable you see that growth rate being, especially as you head into what will be an elevated political year? next year, because obviously that helps sort of insulate the overall ad business to grow across the company.
+And I just wanted to ask if you had any update for us on the process in evaluating the buyback plans.
+And as you know, that's a big focus for investors, particularly on the back of some of the acquisitions you've announced.

 speaker